chylex/Transparent-Twitch-Chat/README.md

 ### Changing the Settings

-In order to change settings, at the moment you will have to edit [these lines in the source code](https://github.com/chylex/Transparent-Twitch-Chat/blob/master/src/main.js#L21-L28).
-You will unfortunately lose your settings when the script is updated, but the next update should have a proper Settings dialog!
+In order to change settings, move your cursor over the chat and click the gear icon at the bottom right.
+You can then close the dialog by clicking on the icon again (or anywhere outside the dialog area).

 ## Report Feedback